antoniodidia/PlainSPAJs/README.md

 For better SEO, you can specify title, description, and canonical tags directly on the sub-pages, and these will be dynamically loaded as the user browses the pages.

-Remember to configure the rewrite rules towards `index.html` in your hosting setting (you can use the example `web.config` and `.htaccess` files from this project).
+Remember to configure the rewrite rules to `index.html` in your hosting setting (you can use the example `web.config` and `.htaccess` files from this project).

 It is recommended to first practice in a test and isolated web space.